nishamuktewar/techtree/topics/uberStylePayments.md

 #Electronic Regulars: New App Models Connecting Physical Experiences with Mobile Transactions

 This update discusses recent mobile device apps that facilitate transactions around real-world experiences and services.
+**Mobile Payments for Physical Experiences: Apps.**

+*alternative perspective!*
+*Mobile payments are convenient and efficient checkout options that add value to luxury apps...when they work.*
+*A first time Uber user in NYC, excited to try Uber Pool for an efficient ride to the airport, grabs his wallet and enters a card number on the Uber sign up page on his laptop.
+Later, running short on time, he grabs his phone and prepares to book a ride, and realizes he's entered the wrong card.
+That's okay.
+For the sake of speed, he enters the new card on the open page on his laptop, saves it to his account, and returns to his phone.
+No dice.
+The new card isn't there.
+He enters the card directly via the mobile app.
+The card is rejected as a duplicate.
+He deletes the original card.
+The cache is cleared.
+The app is force stopped.
+He returns to the menu.
+The new card STILL isn't there.
+The network is turned on and off.
+The phone is restarted.
+No dice.
+The only checkout option is the first card, and the new card isn't showing up.
+Time's running short.
+He doesn't have a PayPal, and it's not an Apple phone.
+Does he have a Google Wallet?
+Well, it was set up a few month ago with a few bucks for an app he bought from a friend.
+Now he logs into Google Wallet on the computer, enters the same card number, and switches checkout method within the Uber app to Google Wallet.
+For the same card.
+A bit behind, he finally gets hold of a driver and is off to the airport.*

+*Although mobile payments requiring the entry of a credit or debit card seem to mimick traditional "card not present" (CNP) transactions in ecommmerce, the underlying mechanics are subtly different.
+Encryption methods common for ecommerce would be clunky and slow on the phone, and were not orinally designed to work over a mobile network.
+Local storage would also be less than desirable.
+Instead, "tokens" containing nonsensical representations of the original information are stored in the cloud (explain).*

+*Google wallet uses ____.
+Paypal uses ____.
+Braintrree, which runs on Uber, uses ____.
+Apple Pay is uses ___ and ___.
+Pros and cons, security, smoothness, network reurements, etc..*

+Jessica Graves
+Research Analyst

+Fast Forward Labs
+jessica@fastforwardlabs.com

+On Mon, May 18, 2015 at 9:37 AM, Jessica Graves <simplygraves@gmail.com> wrote:
+Writing about Machine Learning.
+We write about machine learning, software engineering, human-computer interaction, and user experience to help our clients put together the smartest technology possible using emerging research.

+Mobile Payments for Physical Experiences: Apps.

+Mobile payments are convenient and efficient checkout options that add value to luxury apps...when they work.

+A first time Uber user in NYC, excited to try Uber Pool for an efficient ride to the airport, grabs his wallet and enters a card number on the Uber sign up page on his laptop.
+Later, running short on time, he grabs his phone and prepares to book a ride, and realizes he's entered the wrong card.
+That's okay.
+For the sake of speed, he enters the new card on the open page on his laptop, saves it to his account, and returns to his phone.
+No dice.
+The new card isn't there.
+He enters the card directly via the mobile app.
+The card is rejected as a duplicate.
+He deletes the original card.
+The cache is cleared.
+The app is force stopped.
+He returns to the menu.
+The new card STILL isn't there.
+The network is turned on and off.
+The phone is restarted.
+No dice.
+The only checkout option is the first card, and the new card isn't showing up.
+Time's running short.
+He doesn't have a PayPal, and it's not an Apple phone.
+Does he have a Google Wallet?
+Well, it was set up a few month ago with a few bucks for an app he bought from a friend.
+Now he logs into Google Wallet on the computer, enters the same card number, and switches checkout method within the Uber app to Google Wallet.
+For the same card.
+A bit behind, he finally gets hold of a driver and is off to the airport.

+Although mobile payments requiring the entry of a credit or debit card seem to mimick traditional "card not present" (CNP) transactions in ecommmerce, the underlying mechanics are subtly different.
+Encryption methods common for ecommerce would be clunky and slow on the phone, and were not orinally designed to work over a mobile network.
+Local storage would also be less than desirable.
+Instead, "tokens" containing nonsensical representations of the original information are stored in the cloud (explain).

+Google wallet uses ____.
+Paypal uses ____.
+Braintrree, which runs on Uber, uses ____.
+Apple Pay is uses ___ and ___.
+Pros and cons, security, smoothness, network reurements, etc..

 Physical experiences are increasingly being supplemented by digital payment and service methods on mobile devices.
 At first, entering payment information seems a typical e-commerce transacton, where the card is not present (CNP) but can still be authorized with card number, security code, and expiration date.
 With a given mobile app, the user enters payment information once into a digital wallet, then skips re-authorization in the future.
 This differs structurally from saving card numbers a payment method in an ecommerce site, then manually authorizing a payment during the checkout process at a later time.
 User authorization is implicitly assumed, and the user is charged based on information tied directly to their mobile phone - for example, GPS location or presence at a specific retail point of sale (POS).